Private Traditional Craft Experience

 How do you get there?

 Yamaichi is about a 15 minute drive from Tsumago Juku.
 It is easiest by car.
-You can also take a bus there but the public buses are highly infrequent, so sometime taxis are necessary costing about 4,000-5,000 JPY each way.
+You can also take a bus there but the public buses are highly infrequent, so sometimes taxis are necessary costing about 6,000 JPY each way.